mdenet-education-competition-2023/mdenet-education-competition-2023-euanChalmers02/README.md

 ![Screenshot 2024-05-09 at 11 22 39](https://github.com/mdenet-education-competition-2023/mdenet-education-competition-2023-euanChalmers02/assets/113519226/ebaf55f0-3874-4a6f-a21b-8130b6b94087)

 You should take some time to read [Chidamber & Kemerer object-oriented metrics](https://www.aivosto.com/project/help/pm-oo-ck.html), select one additional metric, and attempt to write an EVL rule that evaluates for this.
-Please make sure you have created multiple XMI test cases for models that comply and break each metric.
+Please make sure you have created multiple XMI test cases for models that comply and brake each metric.

 ## Further Reading & Activities